What are they trying to do?

 - This dialogue from Mafalda:

 Mafalda's mother: Because I, your mother, said so!

 Mafalda: If this is a matter of titles, I'm your daughter!
 And we graduated the same day!
 Right?

 - The Little Mermaid: After Ariel the mermaid meets a hunky human prince, King Triton forbids her from going to the surface of the ocean out of fear of humans, which prompts her to trade her voice for a human body to live on land and try to win the prince's heart.

 - The Little Mermaid II: Return to the Sea: Ariel says this to her own daughter when Melody questions why she isn't allowed to go into the sea.

-- In Erin Brockovich, the titular character reveals to a mother that a corporation had hidden the fact that her home and water supply is contaminated by a deadly toxic waste.
-The mother looks outside in horror at her kids in a pool and realizes that they are literally neck deep in dangerously polluted water and runs to get them out.
-When the kids ask why they had to get out, she yells "Because I said so!" guessing correctly that explaining toxic waste poisoning to children under 10 years old is as counterproductive as it is pointless.
+- In Erin Brockovich, the titular character reveals to a mother that a corporation has hidden the fact that her home and water supply are contaminated by deadly toxic waste.
+The mother looks outside in horror at her kids in a pool, realizing that they are literally neck deep in dangerously polluted water, and runs to get them out.
+When the kids ask why they have to get out, she yells, "Because I said so!" guessing correctly that explaining toxic waste poisoning to children under 10 years old is as counterproductive as it is pointless.